saurabhsingh2974/validate/info/deploy.md

 - During the review process, a [__Validate Test__](info/validate.md) will run to ensure the TML content in the target environment can be imported without conflicts.

-- If the test passes, the changes will be merged into the ts-prod branch.
+- If the validate test passes, the changes will be merged into the ts-prod branch.

 - Merging triggers the [__Deploy Workflow__](.github/workflows/deploy.yml), which picks the latest object from the PR and imports it into the production environment.